Author: Jeff Bacon

 Defending the Full Hearing

-A protective order full hearing in Oklahoma County, Cleveland County, Canadian County, or Logan County is a brisk evidentiary proceeding.
+A protective order full hearing is a brisk evidentiary proceeding.
+It happens in Oklahoma County, Cleveland County, Canadian County, or Logan County.
 The petitioner testifies.
 You respond.
 Both sides may call witnesses and introduce exhibits.
-The standard is preponderance of the evidence — meaning the court asks whether it is more likely than not that the alleged conduct occurred.
+The standard is preponderance of the evidence.
+The court asks whether it is more likely than not that the alleged conduct occurred.

 The defense is built on: